csci110/csci110.github.io/4_PlatformPrincess.md

 * Uses "ann.png" as the argument for the `setImage()` method
 * set the position to (x,y) = (48, 300).
 Yes, I know that is 100 pixels above the platform.
 We are doing this on purpose to test her falling behavior later.
+* set her height and width to 48.
 * set her `speed` to zero.
 * create a custom variable called `speedWhenWalking` and set it equal to 125.
 * define left and right animations, using frames 9-11, and 3-5 respectively